Embedded Systems Advanced Research and Prototyping (ESARP) Lab

 Director: Dr. Bashir I. Morshed

-Our research focuses on a holistic approach to develop wearable and body-worn electronic sensors for neuro-physiological parameter monitoring in naturalistic environment.
+Our research focuses on a holistic approach for developing wearable and body-worn electronic sensors for neurophysiological parameter monitoring in the natural environment.
 We seek to address multiple engineering and scientific challenges with innovative and bio-inspired models.

 Lab News Bulletin: